macroing/Ophixor/README.md

 - Add a server Action that delegates the following execution to the server and a client Action that delegates the following execution back to the client.
 - Add theme properties to the Checkbox component.
 - An AccordionItem can currently only use static values for isVisible in order for the Accordion component to work correctly.
 This needs a fix.
+- Add templates for PDF documents and e-mails.
+They can use the same pipeline.
+- Add an Action to send e-mail.
+- Add an Action to create a PDF document.
+- Add an Expression to get the age for a given date and time.
+- Add support for creating reusable Actions and Expressions.
+- Add import and export for everything.